-And because I am who I am, it got me thinking about great movie library scenes that already exist.
+Recently, I was flipping the channel and came across The Breakfast Club, and for the first time realized that it is maybe THE signature movie to use a library as a setting.
+So then of course, I started thinking about other great movie library scenes.
 At first, I thought the list would be pretty short, but you know what?
 Hollywood loves a library.
 Some combination of ambiance, seclusion, hidden knowledge, and the sheer beauty of shelves upon shelves of books make libraries a fantastic film setting.

 Here are my sixteen favorite: